 Afraid of speaking in public?
 Then it really is time to find out how to solve your fear of public speaking.

 Pre-speech nerves are entirely natural.
 All speakers, if they were brutally honest, would admit to having nerves before an event.
+Because public speaking anxiety is everywhere.
 Your job as a speaker is to manage those nerves.
 Channel all that loose energy into a well-delivered speech.

 “Feel the fear and do it anyway”